azonicrider32-bit/studio/docs/APP_CODE_REFERENCE.md

 - **Magic Wand Algorithm:** Implements the `magicWand` method, a flood-fill algorithm that finds contiguous pixels based on color similarity.
 It's highly configurable through the `MagicWandSettings`.
 - **Intelligent Lasso Pathfinding:** The `findEdgePath` method is the core of the "Magic Snap" feature.
 It uses an A* (or similar) pathfinding algorithm on a pre-computed `edgeMap` to find the optimal path between two points that follows the strongest edges.
 - **Selection & Layer Creation:** Contains helper methods like `pathToSelection` (which converts a closed vector path into a pixel set) and `createLayerFromPixels` (which generates a new `Layer` object from a selection).
-- **Rendering Logic:** Provides methods like `renderSelection` to draw the highlights, marching ants, and tool-specific previews (like the lasso path) onto the overlay canvas.
+- **Rendering Logic:** Provides methods like `renderSelection` to draw the highlights, "marching ants" borders, and tool-specific previews (like the lasso path) onto the overlay canvas.

 ```typescript
 import { LassoSettings, MagicWandSettings, Segment, Layer } from "./types";